ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

 kept that way.
 * There may be an existing instance of Windows 10 installed along with data that needs to be preserved.
+* The data which needs to be preserved will be placed in separate partitions (ie. for music, google drive data, etc.).
 * You have Norton Security installed and this product needs to be deactivated and reinstalled after the fresh install of Windows 10.
 * You have Oracle Virtualbox installed along with one or more virtual